randyrossi/bmc64/BUILDING.md

 ## Problems
 1. When you run *make\_all.sh* you get an error such as '#error "<dirent.h> not supported"'

-    Ensure you have all of the build tools installed from the prerequisites step
+    Ensure you have all of the build tools installed from the prerequisites step.

+    If it still does not work, try rebooting your machine and following the "Building" steps again.

 2. When you run one of the build scripts (*clean\_all.sh*, *make\_all.sh* or *make\_machines.sh*), you get an error such as 'arm-eabi-g++: Command not found'